 Prior to choosing A level subjects it is important to complete some research.
-For example you could visit UCAS.com (University and Colleges Admissions Service) to research further education courses and their entry requirements.
+To find out more about specific university courses you can search on UCAS.com (University and Colleges Admissions Service) for undergraduate courses and check the entry requirements.
 It may also be helpful to consider careers that might interest you and to investigate if there is a particular requirement to have studied a certain combination of A level subjects.